 Disconnecting thoughts from your body is like being pulled into a vortex.
 You keep spinning around and around, falling over your thoughts, but there is nothing there in the end, except the whirlwind of thought that is falling over itself.
 You are not just your thoughts.Noticing physical sensations is so useful because it is a direct indicator of your overall state.
 The body may show signs of emerging tension even before you have had a conscious thought about a stressful matter.

 Physical tension is often a sign that mental tension is at play.
-If your chest is starting to tighten, your heart rate is elevated and your shoulders are feeling heavy, perhaps mental tension is starting to take hold.
-These physical signs are an opportunity to become aware of your emotional and mental state and how they have associated bodily sensations.
-Equally, if you are experiencing mental unease, it is useful to bring your attention to the body and to notice where you might be holding such tension physically.
+If your chest is starting to tighten, your heart is racing and your shoulders are feeling heavy, perhaps mental tension is starting to take hold.
+These physical signs are a chance to become aware of your emotional and mental state and how they have bodily sensations.
+Equally, if you feel mental unease, it is useful to bring your attention to the body and to notice where you might be holding such tension physically.
 Now we are starting to see how awareness of mind and body connect to make mindfulness a way of life.

 Mindfulness is a way of life

 Listening to your body allows access to a wealth of information about your inner state.
 This is why in order to really be mindful, introspective awareness of physical sensations in our bodies is as important as being aware of thoughts and emotions.
 For they are inextricably linked.
 To focus on one without the other is like trying to describe a tree only in respect of its leaves, forgetting the trunk and roots, when actually, they go together.